 During my travels in India and Mexico, I had the opportunity to see how people live in poor districts.
 How they washed their clothes with hot water and soap and worked them by hand until they were clean.
 I’ve seen people wash their clothes in the stream using nothing more than rocks.
 It was a fascinating experience for me to see how they go by with only the minimum to survive.
 It also made me wonder how the modern man will deal with this situation if electricity suddenly stops flowing.

 Your washing machine is not the most vital item during a survival scenario, but it does make things easier when it comes to doing laundry.
 Since most survival books are not covering this topic, I taught it would be a good idea to see what options we have for doing laundry when SHTF.

 What type of fabrics are you working with?

-To avoid dealing with delicate fabrics, read the label before you buy your “survival clothes”.
-The comfort and breathability of natural fabrics is worth the money, but they will not last as long as synthetics.
+To avoid dealing with delicate fabrics, read the label before you buy your “survival clothes.”
+The comfort and breathability of natural fabrics are worth the money, but they will not last as long as synthetics.
 Avoid buying clothes that should be taken to dry cleaner.
 I doubt you will find any open when it hits the fan.

 Staying clean is harder than it seems

 While exploring the great outdoors, your clothes will get dirty in no time, and you won’t always have soap and water with you.
 During a survival training in Arizona, our trainer showed us how to stay clean.
 We would remove our clothes, shake them out and let them bask in the sun for a bit.
 The next step was to turn them inside out and let them lay in the sun for an hour or two.
 And finally, with a bristle brush, we would dry scrub our bodies to remove dirt and dead skin cells.
 It wasn’t a pleasant experience, but you will get used after a while, and it’s quite refreshing.